jduan607/CharacterRecognition/README.md

 ## Background
 The recognition and classification of images is a very popular subject in computer science studies and other related fields.
 In this project, we will apply deep learning algorithms to develop a method to classify English letters using different types of images on both the uppercase and lowercase of all 26 English letters.
 This project attempts to find a classification model that could generalizing well for identifying every English character from different types of images.
+The images are obtained from the [Chars47K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/#download).

 ## Deep Learning Models
 + Multilayer Perceptron